-In this Italian Renaissance painting, Giorgione places equal emphasis on the figures in the foreground and the stormy scene in which they are set.
+In the Renaissance painting The Tempest, Giorgione places equal emphasis on the figures in the foreground and the stormy scene in which they are set.
 Even with such prominent characters, this piece is considered a prime example of early landscape painting.

 Like much of El Greco‘s work, View of Toledo offers an atmospheric study of the sky.
 Unlike his other pieces, however, this painting portrays a landscape—not a portrait—in the foreground.

-Baroque painter Claude Lorrain is known for his idyllic portrayals of allegorical scenes rooted in either the bible or in classical mythology.
-Pastoral Landscape is one work that aptly conveys this interest.
+Baroque painter Claude Lorrain is known for his idyllic portrayals of allegorical scenes rooted in either the bible or classical mythology.
+Pastoral Landscape is a work that aptly conveys this interest.
 Notice the Roman ruins on the horizon!

 Thomas Gainsborough's Portrait of Mr and Mrs Andrews presents the estate of a recently married couple.
 While the figures play a primary role in the piece, the landscape is also in focus.
 According to the National Gallery, “the emphasis on the landscape here allows Gainsborough to display his skills as a painter of convincingly changing weather and naturalistic scenery, still a novelty at this time.”

 South Wind, Clear Sky is 1 in a series of 36.
-Like its counterparts, this woodblock presents a unique view of Mount Fuji.
-In each distinct portrayal, Hokusai plays with color and perspective to offer a one-of-a-kind vantage point of the mountain.
+Like its counterparts, this woodblock print presents a unique view of Mount Fuji.
+In each distinct portrayal, Japanese artist Katsushika Hokusai plays with color and perspective to offer a one-of-a-kind vantage point of the mountain.

 Often referred to simply as The Oxbow, this piece by American artist Thomas Cole juxtaposes wild nature with an idyllic, pastoral setting.
 According to the Metropolitan Museum of Art, Cole experimented with this contrast in order to “emphasize the possibilities of the national landscape, pointing to the future prospect of the American nation.”